streamlit/docs/content/develop/concepts/architecture/threading.md

 **Caution** `get_script_run_ctx` is meant to be called from a script thread, not a main or custom thread.

-**Caution** when using this pattern, please ensure a custom thread that uses `ScriptRunContext` does not outlive the script thread.
-Leak of `ScriptRunContext` may cause subtle bugs.
+**Caution** when using this pattern, please ensure a custom thread that have access to `ScriptRunContext` does not outlive the script thread.
+Leak of `ScriptRunContext` may cause security issues or subtle bugs.

 In the following example page, a custom thread with `ScriptRunContext` attached can call `st.write` without a warning.
 (Remove a call to `add_script_run_ctx()` and you will see a `streamlit.errors.NoSessionContext`)